The 2022 Walton Award recipients worship in a building, a garden and home gymnasium

 Three new worshiping communities in Arizona, Georgia and Louisiana have been named winners of the 2022 Sam & Helen R. Walton Awards.
 Each recipient, listed below, will receive $15,000 for their excellence in furthering Presbyterian mission in their communities and neighborhoods.

 - First Light Fellowship (Presbytery of Grand Canyon, Synod of the Southwest) is the only Reformed expression of church in Anthem, Arizona, providing refuge and community for people who do not feel welcome or cared for by other Christian faith expressions.
 First Light strives to be in community with those who haven’t been exposed to the gospel message, encouraging those God has gathered to work for justice in their community.
 More than half of the 60 people who call First Light home haven’t been involved in church for over a decade, if ever.
 The Walton Award will be used to finish renovations on building space the presbytery recently acquired on First Light’s behalf with signage, furniture and audio-visual needs.

 Each Walton winner was nominated by the Mission Development Resource Committee (MDRC), an elected body of the Presbyterian Mission Agency Board (PMAB).
-These recommendations were endorsed by PMAB at its meeting this week.
+These recommendations were endorsed by the PMAB.

 In December 1991, Sam and Helen R. Walton made a gift through the Presbyterian Foundation of $6 million, which included $3 million to be used for new worshiping communities.
 Since 1993 there have been 125 Walton Awards totaling $5 million — and representing 77 presbyteries.

 Visit Mission Program Grants for information on additional grant opportunities for 1001 New Worshiping Communities and presbyteries working on congregational transformation.

 Let us pray